openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 # User Experience

 The proposed extension only changes the internal implementation of the OE SDK attestation software stack.
-It does not impact the OE SDK API as described in [PR #2621](https://github.com/openenclave/openenclave/pull/2621).
-With the integration of the quote-ex library, an attester application enclave's call to OE SDK API `oe_sgx_get_attesters()` returns the list of all the SGX evidence attester plugins available to the calling enclave instance.
+It does not impact the [OE SDK attestation API](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/CustomAttestation_V3.md).
+With the integration of the quote-ex library, an attester application enclave's call to OE SDK API `oe_get_attester_plugins()` returns the list of all the SGX evidence attester plugins available to the calling enclave instance.

 Integration of the quote-ex library depends on the installation of the Intel® SGX SDK quote-ex library package and its dependencies, as well as proper configuration of the components and their access to dependent backend services.
 Details for the quote-ex library installation and configuration are outside the scope of this document.